Developments in Karachi: Desalination Plants

 Multiple Desalination plants on western coast near KANUPP were proposed by then mayor Syed Mustafa Kamal in 2009.
 These were again proposed by then prime minister Imran Khan in 2019.
 These were once again announced by Administrator Karachi Murtaza Wahab in 2022.
 No ground work has been done.
 If constructed, these desalination plants would provide upto 300 Million gallons of water per day hence eradicate water scarcity in western and southern parts of Karachi including Orangi Town, S.I.T.E industrial area, Lyari, Machar Colony, Sadar, Clifton and DHA.

 IT Park and University

 The Federal Minister for Information Technology & Telecommunication will lay the foundation for the Karachi IT Park.
+This project is under consideration now.